Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

-(3) Using our model and CDaR measure together leads to best performance, while model has a greater impact than the risk measure.

-Due to the large number of optimal portfolios with different risk measures, we only study 0-CDaR, 0.5-CVaR and MV optimal portfolios here.
+Since the CVaR and CDaR risk measures only concern the tail behavior of a portfolio, we plot the relative drawdown of the optimal portfolios in out-of-sample testing period in Figure \ref{drawdown} to demonstrate their ability to alleviate extreme left tail events.
+Due to a large number of optimal portfolios with different risk measures, we only plot 0-CDaR, 0.5-CVaR and MV optimal portfolios here for better visualization.
 The others have similar results.

-As is shown in Figure \ref{drawdown}, the 0-CDaR, 0.5-CVaR and MV optimal portfolios have significantly smaller relative drawdown in most period in the out-of-sample test, while 0-CDaR and 0.5-CVaR optimal portfolios are slightly better than standard deviation portfolio.
+The 0-CDaR, 0.5-CVaR and MV optimal portfolios have significantly smaller relative drawdown most of the time in the out-of-sample test, especially in year 2020.
+0-CDaR and 0.5-CVaR optimal portfolios are slightly better than the MV optimal portfolio.